HydroAcrid/CSE241/Final/ked225Dotel/README.md

 - Use this email when asked: katie.holmes@gmail.com (You can use any other email in my database this is just an easy one)
 - To figure out what lease id is associated with the tenat you selected, login with their email and then press: "1.
 Check Payment Status"
 - Besides this, there is no knowledge needed from the database to fulfill the commands (Like before, lease_id is from 1 to 25).

+# Triggers, Sequences, and Data
+- You can see all of the triggers, sequences, and data I inputted into the system in the "DATA.md" file

 # How to run without creating a jar (MAC/Unix)
 1. Make you sure you are in the "Final" Directory